lolof-nsmbw/NSMBW-Advanced-Physics-Patch/README.md

 > [!IMPORTANT]
 > The source code provided in this repository is currently intended as a **logic reference** rather than a plug-and-play build environment due to mixed region hardcoding and custom Kamek syntax.

-For detailed information on how to adapt, port, or recompile this codebase for your own projects, please refer to our **[Developer & Compilation Guide](docs/DEVELOPMENT.md)**
+For detailed information on how to adapt, port, or recompile this codebase for your own projects, please refer to the source code and comments directly.

 ---